 1994: The band performed at Western’s first Thursday night football game.

 1995: The band took its first trip to Indiana University.
-Band reached 250 members.
+The Band reached 250 members.
 The Bronco Band marched drill to both sides of the field again.
-The 75th anniversary of the WMU Band was observed.
-The WMU Band Alumni Society was formed.
+The 75th anniversary of the WMU Band was observed and the WMU Band Alumni Society was formed.

 1997: Chris Ward was hired as director of the band.
 The Bronco Band traveled to Michigan State University.